IgpayAtenlay/website/client/src/pages/diceCalculator/README.md

 - Shorten the length of 'Percent of Critical Successes: 15 %' to increase readability
 - Improve CSS
 - Test for screenreader capatibility
-- Add automatic hit option
+- Add an option to automatically hit
 - Add ability to upgrade/downgrade degree of success
 - Check copyright laws to see if disclaimer is needed at the bottom of the page